murchandamus/bips/bip-update-process.md

 ### Transferring BIP Ownership

-It occasionally becomes necessary to transfer ownership of BIPs to a new author.
-In general, it would be preferable to retain the original author as a co-author of the transferred BIP, but that is up to the original author.
-A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the BIP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
+It occasionally becomes necessary to transfer ownership of BIPs to new authors.
+In general, it would be preferable to retain the original authors as a co-authors of the transferred BIP, but that is up to the original authors.
+A good reason to transfer ownership is because the original authors no longer have the time or interest in updating it or following through with the BIP process, or have fallen off the face of the 'net (i.e. are unreachable or not responding to email).
 A bad reason to transfer ownership is because someone doesn't agree with the direction of the BIP.
 The community tries to build consensus around a BIP, but if that's not possible, rather than fighting over control, the dissenters should supply a competing BIP.

-If someone is interested in assuming ownership of a BIP, they should send an email asking to take over, addressed to the original author and the BIP editors.
-If the author does not respond to email in a timely manner, the BIP editors will make a unilateral decision (which may be amended should the original author make a delayed reappearance).
+If someone is interested in assuming ownership of a BIP, they should send an email asking to take over, addressed to the original authors and the BIP editors.
+If the authors do not respond to email in a timely manner, the BIP editors will make a unilateral decision (which may be amended should the original authors make a delayed reappearance).

 ## BIP Licensing